Eating a Restricted Diet And Still Experiencing Symptoms ? There's hope!

 Loss of Oral Tolerance: How to Reverse It?

-Restoring oral tolerance also involves targeted immune support through the use of supplements and stress management.
+Restoring oral tolerance also involves targeted immune support through the use of supplements and, for some people, hormone balancing.
 Your healthcare provider will create a customized recovery plan for you that includes a personalized diet and health coaching.
 While there is no quick fix for a loss of oral tolerance, there is a path to wellness for you.
 If you think you might be suffering from a loss of oral tolerance, please contact us - we're here to help you find your path to wellness.

 Keet, C & Wood, R. Food Allergy.
 Elsevier: 2012, pg.1-14.